 Iowa won 15 games over AP Top 25 opponents over the last two seasons (2020-21), tops among all Division I teams.
 In 2021, Iowa won 14 Big Ten regular season games, its highest total since 1987, and reaching 10 league wins for the sixth time in seven seasons.
 The Hawkeyes earned a No. 2 seed in the NCAA Tournament, tying its highest ever seed in tournament history (No. 2 in 1987).

 McCaffery’s up-tempo style of play is a favorite among his players.
-Iowa has led the Big Ten in scoring each of the last three seasons, including ranking fifth nationally in 2021.
+Iowa has led the Big Ten in scoring each of the last two seasons, including ranking fifth nationally in 2021.
 Iowa averaged 83.7 points per game last season, its highest scoring average in 32 years and highest by any McCaffery-coached team in 25 years.
 Additionally, Iowa was tops in Division I in assists per game (19.2) and assist-to-turnover ratio (2.0) in 2021.

 In 2020, McCaffery orchestrated one of his best coaching jobs during his Iowa tenure.
 Working with a depleted team due to injuries and redshirts, he led the nationally-ranked Hawkeyes to 20 regular season wins and a likely invitation to the NCAA Tournament if not for the cancellation of the postseason due to the COVID-19 pandemic.